 Thailand in June

 June is a strange month for Thailand.
 The rainy season should technically start before June, but sometimes much to the dismay of rice farmers, the monsoon is delayed.
+Bangkok is often a little less rainy in June than May, but then the monsoon returns and builds monthly to full strength in September.

 Vietnam in June